-Discussion
+240 Discussion

-Our findings demonstrate the surprising efficacy of classical equilibrium thermodynamics for quantitatively characterizing and predicting collective behaviour in biology.
-Even though individual midges are certainly not in equilibrium and need not obey the same rules as, for example, particles in an ideal gas, we find that the collective behaviour of ensembles of these individuals is surprisingly simple.
-The existence of a well-defined equation of state for this system gives us a new way both of illuminating the purpose of collective behaviour, given that it encodes the nature of the collective state, and quantitatively distinguishing different kinds of animal groups that may have similar movement patterns but different functions 1-3.8.
-Importantly, we note that this equation of state is not a swarm model per se, in that it does not make any detailed predictions about the dynamics of individuals.
-Rather, it gives us a quantitative way of analysing and interpreting swarm data at the macroscale.
-Finally, these results also provide a natural starting point for designing artificial collective systems by outlining a framework for adapting intuition and expertise gained from engineering thermodynamic systems to this new situation.
-This approach could, for example, be useful to guide the design of engineered drone swarms via machine learning techniques and to provide a precise and quantifiable global description of the collective nature of swarms.
+241 Our findings demonstrate the surprising efficacy of classical equilibrium thermodynamics 242 for quantitatively characterizing and predicting collective behaviour in biology.
+Even though 243 individual midges are certainly not in equilibrium and need not obey the same rules as, for 244 example, particles in an ideal gas, we find that the collective behaviour of ensembles of these 245 individuals is surprisingly simple.
+The existence of a well-defined equation of state for this system 246 gives us a new way both of illuminating the purpose of collective behaviour, given that it encodes 247 the nature of the collective state, and quantitatively distinguishing different kinds of animal groups 248 that may have similar movement patterns but different functions^{1,2,3,8}.
+Importantly, we note that 249 this equation of state is not a swarm model per se, in that it does not make any detailed predictions 250 about the dynamics of individuals.
+Rather, it gives us a quantitative way of analysing and 251 interpreting swarm data at the mascroscale.
+In contrast to studies that rely on modelling the 252 individuals behavioural rules, our findings opens a path to a more general description of collective 253 behaviour.
+Finally, these results also provide a natural starting point for designing artificial 254 collective systems by outlining a framework for adapting intuition and expertise gained from